July 16, 2021 Project Update

-- Crews have been asked to remove and replace three sidewalk pedestrian ramps at the 37th Street/Washington Blvd. intersection, and may be asked to replace additional pedestrian ramps or sidewalk panels over the next couple of weeks as inspections continue.
+- Crews have started the process to remove and replace three sidewalk pedestrian ramps at the 37th Street/Washington Blvd. intersection, as well as one at the 40th Street/Washington Blvd. intersection, and expect to finish by the end of the week.

 - Due to the addition of new bike lanes between 26th and 30th Street, one of the three southbound lanes between 26th Street and 30th Street was removed.
 As a result, crews will come in sometime over the next couple of weeks to remove the third southbound traffic light at each of those intersections and re-center the remaining two over the two existing southbound lanes.

 - The placement of final striping and roadway messages (crosswalks, stop bars, etc.) is taking much longer than expected.
 Crews will continue to work on this as often as weather allows through early-November.
 Due to temperature constraints, this work has to be done during the day.

 - Sign installation has not yet started, due to subcontractor schedule delays.
 We hope to get this going as soon as possible.

 Between now and project completion, expected by mid-October, crews will place final roadway messages, restore any landscaping disturbed during work activities, and perform general project clean-up.

 Work will take place between the hours of 7 p.m. and 7 a.m., up to seven days a week.
 Nearby businesses and residents should expect increased noise and vibration associated with construction during these hours.